Mercury Prize: Reputation

 Other music journalists critical of the awards stated that the 2005 award should not have been given to Antony and the Johnsons for their album I Am a Bird Now as, although they are British-born and therefore eligible for the Prize, the band was based in the United States.
 In 2006, Isobel Campbell's collaboration with Mark Lanegan, Ballad of the Broken Seas, was included in the shortlist, despite Lanegan being American, as the album was eligible due to Campbell's British citizenship, while Guillemots, whose album was also shortlisted in 2006, contained band members from Brazil and Canada, although the majority were from the United Kingdom.

+In 2020, pop musician Rina Sawayama decried the Mercury Prize rules, which stated that only British and Irish citizens would be eligible for the Prize.
+Sawayama holds a Japanese passport, a country that prohibits dual citizenship, and was not eligible for her 2020 album SAWAYAMA, despite having living in the United Kingdom for 25 years.
+This prompted a change in the eligibility criteria for both the Mercury Prize and the BRIT Awards in 2021, and under the new rules, artists who "have been permanently resident in the UK or Ireland for more than five years" qualify for the Mercury Prize.

 Current eligibility criteria state that all albums must be available to buy as a digital release in the UK.
 In September 2013, My Bloody Valentine vocalist and guitarist Kevin Shields expressed concerns about the award in an interview with The Guardian, accusing the Mercury Prize's organisers of "banning" the band's self-released album, m b v, from the shortlist nominations and addressing the nomination criteria, which he claimed branded the album "virtually illegal".

 It has been noted that heavy metal has been overlooked by the prize.
 A 2013 article by Vice on the Mercury Prize said "Metal certainly never gets a look-in, not even on the official entry information form: 'The Prize is open to all types of music, including pop, rock, folk, hip-hop, R'n'B, dance, soul, jazz, blues, electronica, classical…'" The only metal record that has ever been nominated for the Mercury Prize is Troublegum by Therapy? in 1994.
 In 2011, Mercury chair of judges Frith said "[Metal] is a niche that a lot of people don't listen to."
 In 2011, The Guardian music critic Alexis Petridis agreed that the Mercury Prize underrepresented heavy metal, but argued that this actually benefitted the genre because "At least part of metal's appeal is its outsider status."